Looking for a car loan?

 - Even if you’re not yet a customer with us

-Whether you’re looking for a car loan for a new, second-hand or 100% electric car, KBC has a variety of car loans available.
-If you’re still unsure which loan is best suited to the car you have in mind, we’ve provided a handy comparison of our car finance options below:
+Whether you are looking for a loan to finance a petrol, diesel, plug-in hybrid or 100% electric car, KBC has the car loan for you.
+If you’re still unsure which loan is best suited to the car you have in mind, we’ve provided a handy comparison of our car finance options below.

 KBC has the right car loan for every type of vehicle